Seeing Shadows Out of the Corner of Your Eye: What It Could Mean

 What Investigators and Researchers Say About Shadow Figures

-shape that moves along a hallway and turns a corner, or a presence that recedes when acknowledged.
-Where descriptions stay consistent over time and across different witnesses, it is difficult to attribute everything to normal peripheral vision.
+Some reports have a consistent shape or behaviour: a figure standing in a doorway, a shape moving along a hallway and turning a corner, or a presence that withdraws when acknowledged.
+Where descriptions stay consistent over time and across different witnesses, it becomes harder to attribute everything to normal peripheral vision.

-In our guide to types of hauntings, we describe residual hauntings as a kind of replay, activity that repeats in the same location regardless of who is present.
-Shadow figures that follow the same path, appear in the same spot, and do not seem to react to the people around them are often associated with this category.
-Intelligent hauntings, where the activity appears responsive, may also include shadow figures that seem to withdraw when noticed or appear more frequently when the household is under stress.
+In our guide to types of hauntings, we describe residual hauntings as activity that appears to repeat in the same location.
+Shadow figures that follow the same path, appear in the same spot, and do not seem to react to people are often discussed in that context.
+Reports that seem responsive may need a different kind of investigation.

 What You Can Do Right Now